Understand VAT Relief for Stairlifts, Eligibility and Benefits

 You can apply to your council for equipment or help to adapt your home if you have a disability.
 See also the Government information on VAT relief for disabled people.

-Prestige Stairlifts is a Sussex based company and cover the whole of the South East of England including Kent, Sussex, Surrey and surrounding areas.
+Prestige Stairlifts is a Sussex based company and cover the whole of the South East of England providing stairlift supply and installation in Kent, Sussex, Surrey and surrounding areas.